 How does collective bargaining begin?

 To begin the collective bargaining process, at least one party must give notice.
 The parties then set up dates to exchange and negotiate proposals.
-CUE received notice from the CUCAFA on April 20, 2021, which began the current process.
+The current collective agreement at CUE expires June 30, 2025.

 Who can I contact with questions related to collective bargaining?